 A. Unless otherwise noted, requirements are applicable to all facilities.

+B. In existing structures, the facility shall comply with the regulations and building codes effective at the date of construction.

+C. New construction or renovation shall comply with regulations as of the date of their effectiveness.

-B. C. [A.] D. Space.
+[A.] D. Space.

 (1) There shall be adequate space for the reception, examination, and treatment of [patients] residents; storage of supplies and equipment including wheelchairs and stretchers; and office space for the personnel employed;